Privacy Policy

 We will retain your information after your account is deleted under the circumstances described in the How Long We Keep Your Information section.

-Advertising Cookies: Please visit our cookie management platform [hyperlink] for a list of all cookies and for the ability to change your preferences.
+Advertising Cookies: Please visit our cookie policy page for the ability to change your preferences and see a list of all cookies.
 In general, to disable cookies and limit the collection and use of information through them, you can set your browser to refuse cookies or indicate when a cookie is being sent.
 To opt-out of interest based advertising generally or to learn more, you can visit the Network Advertising Initiative or the Digital Advertising Alliance.

 Facebook Pixel: See https://www.facebook.com/about/privacy/ for information about how Facebook Pixel uses the information it collects from us.
 You can opt-out of displaying Facebook ads and sharing by visiting your Facebook Ad Settings, and you can clear and control the information third parties share with Facebook in your Off-Facebook Activity page.